coldkillerr/Coursera-Git-And-Github/Remotes.md

 |/
 * f271073 Initial commit
 ```
-The graph indicates that our current commit and the commit in the origin/master
+The graph indicates that our current commit and the commit in the `origin/master`
 branch share a common ancestor, but they don't follow one another.

-This means that we'll need to do a three-way merge.
+This means that we'll need to do a `three-way merge`
 To do this, let's look at the actual changes in that
-commit by running git log -p origin/master.
+commit by running `git log -p origin/master`

 ```sh
 ~/checks/checks$ git log -p origin/master